BROADSoftware/hbtools/README.md

 ### Binary representation

-Internally, HBase does not handle String, but byte[] (Array of bytes).
+Internally, HBase does not handle String, but byte\[\] (Array of bytes).
 So, there is a need to represent binary data in string representation.
 Choice has been made to use the escape convention of the HBase function Bytes.toByteBinary() and Bytes.toStringBinary(), using the '\xXX" notation, where XX is the hexadecimal code if the byte.

 Note, the '\' itself must be escaped.
-For example, the binary code 1 will be represented by "\\0x01"
+For example, the binary code 1 will be represented by "\\\\0x01"

-Also, note the hbdump will not escape printable characters, so, for example "7000003" and "\\x37000003" represents the same byte[] (x37 is the hexadecimal code of '7').
-Same for "\\x2E000007" and ".000007"
+Also, note the hbdump will not escape printable characters, so, for example "7000003" and "\\\\x37000003" represents the same byte[] (x37 is the hexadecimal code of '7').
+Same for "\\\\x2E000007" and ".000007"

 ***
 ## Limitations

-* hbtools does not handle Hbase cell's timestamp.
+* hbtools does not handle HBase cell's timestamp.

 ***
 ## License